sulcgroup/oxdna-viewer/examples/cadnano_import_example-linear_actuator/README.md

 4. Position the slider on the rail(a)  In the "Select" tab, enable the "System" selection mode and click on the slider to select it.
     1. In the "Edit" tab, toggle the "Translate" tool (or press "T" on the keyboard).
 Use the arrows to position the slider on the rail.
 6.  (optional) Select by cluster, translate and rotate the single stranded clusters to avoid the extended backbone bonds.
-7.  (optional) Use the "Create" and "Ligate" tools to join the structures together.
+7.  (optional) To connect the slider to a specific position on the rail, you can create mutual trap forces between the complementary single strands to pull them together (make sure to set their sequences accordingly).
+Alternatively, remove the single strands and replace them with new duplexes of the correct length.